Reported features - social & political issues

 On 14 August 1889, London’s dockworkers went on strike and brought the greatest port in the world to a standstill.

-Black Icons series (Future Publishing)
+Black Icons series - (published by Future)

 An introduction to the Black Panther Party for Future's 'Black Icon's bookazine